-Dividends tax is levied at shareholder level at the rate of 20% of the amount of any dividend paid by any company other than a headquarter company.
+Dividends tax is levied at a rate of 20% of the amount of any dividend paid by any company other than a headquarter company.

 Timing of dividend payments

 The deemed date of payment is the earlier of the date on which the dividend is paid or becomes payable by the company that declared the dividend.
 For listed shares a dividend is deemed to be paid on the date it is actually paid.